 By: Kimberly Young, Executive Director Continuing & Professional Studies

+3 Essential Skills for Today’s Virtual Workplace.
 In the current COVID-19 workplace, leaders are working in virtual and socially distant environments governed by new rules and requiring new skills.
-Regardless of the worksite conditions or video conferencing platform, the leaders who emerge successfully will have to master at least three new essential skills.
+Regardless of the worksite conditions or video conferencing platform, the leaders who emerge successfully will have to master virtual workplace skills.

 We are all being called upon to be more technically agile.
 Mastering Technical Agility means knowing your tools and having a basic understanding and comfort level with the tools required to do your job.
 It’s okay the first or second time to fumble with the controls of your Zoom or Google conference, but if it is your organization’s chosen platform, by the third time or so, you should be able to navigate with minimal grumbles.
 Technical agility doesn’t mean that you get it perfect every time.
 It means that you can demonstrate your understanding of the basic functionality.
 So what do you do?
 Practice until you are comfortable.
 Most platforms have a free option.
 Download it and practice with friends and family.
 Use it for a video call to someone who doesn’t know how to use it.
 That will force you to troubleshoot for them and build your capability.
 The more you know, the better you will be able to show up confidently in your next meeting or presentation.